sgct/sgct-docs/configuration/node.md

 - `port` **[integer > 0]**

   The port at which this node is available at to the server.
-Since the server has to open bidirectional sockets to all of the client nodes, the `port` for each `Node` has to be mutually exclusive, meaning that no two `Node`s can have the same `port`.
 Please note that operating systems have restricted behavior when trying to open ports lower than a fixed limt.
 For example, Unix does not allow non-elevated users to open ports < 1024.
 As a convention, SGCT usually uses ports staring at 20400, but this is an arbitrary convention without a specific reason.

 - `windows` **[array, min 1]**